ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 PrivateToken challenge=def..., token-key=234...
 ~~~

-If a Client fetches a batch of multiple tokens for future use that are bound
+If a client fetches a batch of multiple tokens for future use that are bound
 to a specific redemption context (the redemption_context in the TokenChallenge
-was not empty), Clients SHOULD discard these tokens upon flushing state such as
+was not empty), clients SHOULD discard these tokens upon flushing state such as
 HTTP cookies {{?COOKIES=I-D.ietf-httpbis-rfc6265bis}}, or changing networks.
 Using these tokens in a context that otherwise would not be linkable to the
-original context could allow the Origin to recognize a Client.
+original context could allow the origin to recognize a client.

 ## Token Redemption {#redemption}